wp-plugins/tableofcontent/readme.txt

 11. Insert this tag `<!--PutTableHere-->` inside your post/page content under HTML input `[Please be aware that where ever you put this tag will be where the table appears to your readers]`

 = CSS style =
+[Plugin Page]: http://hashdefineelectronics.com/2011/table-of-content-plugin/ "This is the Plugin page where more information can be found"
 By default the plugin provides no CSS styling and assumes the user will write its own.
-However, if you’re using the default theme 'twentyten' I've provide example code bellow that you can use.
+However, if you're using the default theme 'twentyten' I've provide example code, See bellow, that you can use.
-For more detail example of the id/class used by this plugin visit my homepage.
+For more detail and example of the id/class used by this plugin visit the my [Plugin Page].

 To use this Code, Add it at the bottom of your theme style.css

-= CSS Start =
+= CSS Example =
 `
 #TBC_ContainerTitle,
 #TBW_ContainerTitle{